regineheberlein/ric/README.md

 - It implements controlled vocabularies as local files (CVL directory)

 ### Limitations:
-- This schema does not enforce the right-hand class constraints of object properties
+- This schema does not enforce the object class constraints of object properties

 A complementary [Wikibase test implementation](https://recordsincontexts.wikibase.cloud) is in progress.